andremenegassi/x-PATeSCO/README.md

-# X-PATeSCO - Cross-Platform App Test Script Recorder
+# x-PATeSCO - Cross-Platform App Test Script Recorder

-x-PATeSCO proposes mechanisms to produce automated tests for cross-platform mobile apps.
+x-PATeSCO is a software tool that proposes mechanisms to produce automated tests for cross-platform mobile apps.

-It is the main result of the master thesis of André Augusto Menegassi, supervised by Andre Takeshi Endo.
-UTFPR - Campus Cornelio Procopio - Brazil

 <h1>Folders</h1>